shevious/edx-documentation/en_us/xblock/source/concepts/events.rst

 XBlocks, Events, and Grading
 #############################

-Events are emitted by the server, the browser, or the mobile device to capture information about interactions with the courseware.
+Events are emitted by the server or the browser to capture information about interactions with the courseware.

 In most cases, your XBlock must emit events.